Zurich Concert: Reception

 The Down Beat review by Alain Drouot notes that "The lineup's wild card is Ted Reichman, whose haunting accordion leaves the strongest mark.
 His halo hovers over the soundscapes imagined by Laubrock, and his contributions greatly benefit the ensemble passages, which are by turn eerie, enigmatic or threatening."

 The All About Jazz review by John Sharpe states "While the German has built her reputation as a distinctive voice on tenor and soprano saxophones and a compelling improviser, her writing is no less formidable and the seven numbers here share with her work for her group Anti-House an enigmatic and idiosyncratic shape, suggesting musical riddles."

+The Free Jazz Collectives Paul Acquaro commented: "The overall recording is a smart assembly of varying textures and approaches and the diverse instrumentation makes for a fascinating listen.
+This is an album to take in whole, spend the hour and fifteen minutes that it demands to follow the ideas as they slowly appear and cohere."

+Andy Boeckstaens of London Jazz News remarked: "Far from being a wild free-for-all, the concert contains music that is strictly notated.
+There is some space for improvisation, but it feels contained within a tightly-controlled structure...
+You won't go away humming any of these tunes, but Zürich Concert will remain in the memory long after the final notes have faded."